2cloudlab/harness-test-framework-go/README.md

 ## Prerequisites

-Before you use the framework, please install the following tools on top of **Linux OS**, and pay attention to their versions.
+Before you use the framework, please install the following tools on top of **Linux OS** or **Mac OS**, and pay attention to their versions.

 * Install Go, and make sure its version is at least `v1.14`.
 After successfully install, type the following command to make sure you are on the right version: